NCCA/NCCABoilerplate/README.md

 - [Bullet](./Bullet/) - This is a simple project that shows how to use the [Bullet](https://pybullet.org/wordpress/) physics library in C++
 - [Eigen](./Eigen/) - This is a simple project that shows how to use the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) library for maths in C++
 - [fmt](./fmt/) - This is a simple project that shows how to use the [fmt](https://fmt.dev/latest/index.html) library for formatting strings in C++
-- [GTest](./GTest/) - This is a simple project that shows how to use the -[glm](./glm) - This is a simple project that shows how to use the [glm](https://glm.g-truc.net/0.9.9/index.html) library for maths in C++
+- [GTest](./GTest/) - This is a simple project that shows how to use the GTest library for unit testing in C++
+- [glm](./glm) - This is a simple project that shows how to use the [glm](https://glm.g-truc.net/0.9.9/index.html) library for maths in C++
--[GLFWExamples](./GLFWExamples/) - A Number of examples of using GLFW in C++ see the README.md in the directory for more details.
+- [GLFWExamples](./GLFWExamples/) - A Number of examples of using GLFW in C++ see the README.md in the directory for more details.
 - [SDLExamples](./SDLExamples/) - A Number of examples of using SDL2 in C++ see the README.md in the directory for more details.